alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-07-10-the-moon-landing.md

 group1: true
 locale: en
 lang: en
-excerpt: The knowledge about this matter will not increase or decrease our faith.
+summary: The knowledge about this matter will not increase or decrease our faith.
 Thus, we should neither believe nor deny what they say.
 ---

 ### Question: